onCodeDesign/AppInfra-Training/.Practice/readme.md

 ### 6.1.
 We want to consistently set the `ModifiedDate` for all entities that have this column

- - Now when we modify the order in exercise 4.3 or we add persons in exercise 8 the `ModifiedDate` is not set.
+ - Now, when we modify the order in exercise 4.3 or we add persons in exercise 7 the `ModifiedDate` is not set.
  - One way would be to go in all use cases where these entities are modified / created and set the `ModifiedDate` as well.
 This would be cumbersome and error prone
  - We should leverage the advantage of the encapsulated Data Access and extend the infrastructure, with an interceptor that does this for all entities.